mvonhasselbach/XSLTrafoResourceThingworxExtensions/XSLTrafoResource/README.md

 See the __XSLTestThing.XMLTrafoFromFileRepoFiles2()__ service for an example.

  The Thingworx importable packages of this two extension is available from the [Releases section](../../../releases).

+ For convenience I also added a command-line version __XSLTrafoCmd__ that uses the same (java default) XSL processor.
+ A runnable jar of it is added to the  [Releases section](../../../releases) as well.